Search results

 A graph with 16 vertices and six bridges (highlighted in red) An undirected connected graph with no bridge edges.
 In graph theory, a bridge, isthmus, cut-edge, or cut arc is an edge of a graph whose deletion increases the graph's number of connected components.
 [1] Equivalently, an edge is a bridge if and only if it is not contained in any cycle.

-A drawing of a graph with 6 vertices and 7 edges.
+A graph with 6 vertices and 7 edges.
 In mathematics and computer science, graph theory is the study of graphs, which are mathematical structures used to model pairwise relations between objects.
 A graph in this context is made up of vertices (also called nodes or points) which are connected by edges (also called arcs, links or lines).